← All Posts

 Step 5: Track Week Over Week

 Instock improvement isn't a one-time fix.
 Track your instock at the item level every week.
 Monitor whether the actions you took last week are showing results this week.
-Celebrate the wins — even a 0.5% improvement across your portfolio represents real recovered sales.
+Even a 0.5% improvement across your portfolio represents real recovered sales.

 What "Good" Looks Like